codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+My dentist is the best, he even has a little plaque!

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Application Layer
+ 1. Kelobyte
- 2. Transport Layer
+ 2. Kibibyte
- 3. Physical Layer
+ 3. Kilobyte
- 4. Connection Layer
+ 4. Kylobyte

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Kibibyte
 </details>